morawi-cg/MoRawi-MissionToMars/README.md

 <p>Kompose the kubernetes based is used to translate docker compose based YAML files into the Kubernetes alternative services and deployments.</p>

-### Reasearch into the programming languages forming individual components was conducted to understand the functions.
+##### Reasearch into the programming languages forming individual components was conducted to understand the functions,(Golang && NodeJS) in specific.

 ```
 -----------------------------------------------------------------------